arnaudbos/i-rant/content/loom-part-0-rationale.md

 > Part 0 in a series of articles about Project Loom.
 > In this part I just talk about me, me, me, me and why I wrote this.
 >
+> The companion code repository is at [arnaudbos/untangled](https://github.com/arnaudbos/untangled)
+>
 > If you'd like you could head over to
 > [Part 1 - It's all about Scheduling][part-1]
 > [Part 2 - Blocking code][part-2]